My El Nido travel guide will give you all the information you need to enjoy your stay in this amazing destination!

 There are five different tours titled A to E, which cost about PHP1000 with food and drink included.
 So if you are in El Nido for a while you can see the majority of the amazing islands that are in the bay.
 It is definitely money well spent.

-The beach truly is world class and compared to Boracay is not busy in the slightest.
-There is also Nacpan beach, but that is a little further along from Las Cabanas and will cost more to get there.
+The beach truly is world-class and compared to Boracay is not busy in the slightest.
+There is also Nacpan Beach, but that is a little further along from Las Cabanas and will cost more to get there.

-Things to see and do in El Nido
+Things to do in El Nido

 As with most beachside destinations in the Philippines, you can go diving or snorkelling in El Nido.
 I went snorkelling while I was on my island hopping tour and it was great.

 If you want to go diving, then you will have to get a PADI, but once you have that it is easy.
-There are daily dives tours and with over 850 species of sea creatures and a lot of coral, it is definitely worth it!
+There are daily dive tours and with over 850 species of sea creatures and a lot of coral, it is definitely worth it!

 Hiking is somewhat down the list of what travellers want to do in El Nido, but there are a number of good hikes, should you fancy something different to do.

 The Taraw Cliff hike is a particularly good one.
 It’s probably best to hire a local guide to do this hike, but you will not regret it.
 As Journeying James outlines, the views from the top of the cliff, overlooking Bacuit Bay, are incredible, to say the least!